kaidez/kaidez.com/_posts/2013-11-11-wordpress-require.md

 <a name="what-is-requirejs"></a>
 ## What Is RequireJS?
-RequireJS is a script loader written in JavaScript that creates a JavaScript dependency management system within your website or web app.
+RequireJS is a script loader written in JavaScript that creates a dependency management system within your website or web app.
 It's based on the [Asynchronous Module Definition (AMD) specification](https://github.com/amdjs/amdjs-api/wiki/AMD) which defines a code pattern for loading JS files in an asynchronous, organized, non-blocking fashion.

 Generally speaking, a RequireJS setup consists of two parts: